greg-nagy/zaino/CONTRIBUTING.md

 - [Software Philosophy](#software-philosophy)

 ## Getting Started
-To get started, please see our dev/docs/use_cases.md
+To get started, please see our [use_cases.md document](./dev/docs/use_cases.md) where you can find instructions and example use cases.

 ## How to Contribute
 We welcome contributions in the form of code, bug reports, documentation, and feature requests.